Get

 • The most frequently reported side effect was drowsiness.
 Other signs included wobbly walk, excessive salivation, and vomiting.
 All signs were resolved in 8 hours.

 Gabapentin should be stored at a temperature of 77°F (25°C) in a dry place, protected from light, and inaccessible to children and pets.
-The oral solution should be kept in the refrigerator at 36°F–46°F (2°C–8°C) 2.
+Certain oral solutions should be kept in the refrigerator at 36°F–46°F (2°C–8°C) 2.
 Oral solutions may contain xylitol, an artificial sweetener that has toxic potential.
 This substance is known to be dangerous for dogs.
 Regarding cats, though, studies have shown that xylitol does not have the same toxicity as in dogs 3.
 However, it is still recommended to keep medicines and products containing xylitol away from cats.
+Consult with a veterinarian about the indications and safest gabapentin formulation for your cat.

 How Is Gabapentin Given?